wilkesreid/easy-laravel/README.md

 The `code` folder contains the Laravel files.

-Type `./php_shell` to open the PHP terminal so you can use `php artisan` commands.
-If you try to use `php artisan` without typing `./php_shell` first, some features of Laravel won't work, like anything related to the database or cache.
+Typing `./artisan` will allow you to execute artisan commands inside the php container.
+Trying to `cd code` and then `php artisan` will cause issues, especially when trying to do things related to the database or cache.
+E.g. `./artisan migrate`; `./artisan cache:clear`

-Modify `site.conf` to change the nginx configuration, and then run `docker restart laravel_web_1` to apply the changes.
+Modify `site.conf` to change the nginx configuration, and then run `./reset` to apply the changes.

-Modify `php.ini` to change the php configuration, and then run `docker restart laravel_php_1` to apply the changes.
+Modify `php.ini` to change the php configuration, and then run `./reset` to apply the changes.

+`./reset` resets nginx and php.

+Type `./web_shell` to use the terminal inside the nginx container.

+Type `./php_shell` to use the terminal inside the php container.

 ## Removing